spacejake/blender-flame-addon/README.md

 # Installing Flame add-on
 The issue is resolving the [flame-fitting](https://github.com/spacejake/flame-fitting) module.
 Blender has a folder where you can put module dependencies, aptly named modules.
 This is where to put the flame resource, but must first put `__init__.py` in the root dir of the flame module so python can read the it as a whole lib.
 This will prevent needing to sys.path.append() to access the module.

-You can use the scripts directory in the Blender install, where the `addons` dir holds the blender add-on, and the `modules` dir holds the flame module.
+You can use the scripts directory in the Blender install the add-on.
+* Put the Blander FLAME addon dir (mesh_flame) where the `addons`.
+* Put the [flame-fitting](https://github.com/spacejake/flame-fitting) module in the `modules` dir.

 However, blender provides the option of using an external scripts dir.
 I prefer this, as I like to work outside of the application’s install dir.

 In order to use an external scripts dir:
 * Ext. scripts Directory must contain 3 sub-directories : `addons`, `modules`, and `startup`.